-Our core values, which include developing high-quality products in a socially and environmentally responsible manner, are an important component of our brand image, which makes our reputation sensitive to allegations of unethical or improper business practices, whether real or perceived.
+Our core values, which include developing high-quality products in a socially and environmentally responsible manner, as illustrated by our new sustainable shoe, Cloudprime, are an important component of our brand image, which makes our reputation sensitive to allegations of unethical or improper business practices, whether real or perceived.
 Parties active in promoting ethical business practices, in addition to evaluating the substance of companies' practices, also often scrutinize companies' transparency as to such practices and the policies and procedures they use to ensure compliance by their suppliers and other business partners.
-Prior to our initial public offering ("IPO") we were a private company, and so do not have extensive experience in assembling and disclosing information on such matters as required for public companies or as may be expected by such parties.
-Moreover, we do not expect as a general matter to publicly disclose information that we deem competitively sensitive, except as required by law.
-If we do not meet the transparency standards expected by parties active in promoting ethical business practices, we may be subject to negative publicity, regardless of whether the actual labor and other business practices adhered to by us and our independent manufacturers satisfy substantive expectations of ethical business practices.
+As a general matter, we do not expect to publicly disclose information that we deem competitively sensitive, except as required by law.
+If we do not meet the transparency standards expected by parties active in promoting ethical business practices, we may be subject to negative publicity, regardless of whether the actual labor and other business practices adhered to by us and our independent manufacturers satisfy the substantive expectations of such parties.
 In addition, we may fail to, or only partially, achieve our sustainability and environmental commitments, which could also result in negative publicity.
 Such negative publicity could be accelerated through social media channels and harm our reputation, brand image, business, results of operations, financial condition and the price of our Class A ordinary shares.

-While we are conscious and strategic with our choices of our business partners and require, as part of our supply contract, compliance with our Supplier Code of Conduct and our standards, we do not control our manufacturing suppliers or their business practices.
+While we are conscious and strategic with our choices of our business partners and require, as part of our supply contracts, compliance with our Supplier Code of Conduct and our standards, we do not control our manufacturing suppliers or their business practices.
 Accordingly, we cannot guarantee their compliance with our guidelines or applicable laws.
 A failure by our suppliers to comply with such requirements could, in turn, lead to reduced sales by us as the result of recalls or adverse consumer reactions, damage to our brand or cause us to seek alternative suppliers, which could increase our costs and result in delayed delivery of our products, product shortages or other disruptions of our operations.